ELIG: Explain Like I'm Grug

 AI

-- Works with any language model available in VS Code via the Language Model API — no separate API key needed
+- Works with any language model available in VS Code via the Language Model API, so no separate API key is required

-- Compatible with GitHub Copilot, Claude for VS Code, and any other LM extension
+- Compatible with GitHub Copilot Chat, plus any other extension that registers as a

 Requirements

-You need at least one language model installed in VS Code:
+You need a language model provider extension installed in VS Code.
+The supported option today is:

 Settings